-“God’s plan for your life isn’t a map you see all at once, but a scroll unrolled a little at a time, requiring faith,” Rick Warren recently tweeted.
+“God’s plan for your life isn’t a map you see all at once, but a scroll unrolled a little at a time, requiring faith,” Rick Warren tweeted.

 “God will accelerate his plan for your life as you put your trust in him.
 God is giving you victory sooner than you think,” says Joel Osteen.

-Less prominent Christians champion the theology as well.
-In responding to a new believer’s question about his career, a contributor to Bible-Knowledge.com writes, “God will now be the one to fully guide you into whatever jobs he will want you to have. . . .
+Less prominent Christians champion the theology, as well.
+In responding to a new believer’s question about his career, a contributor to Bible-Knowledge.com wrote, “God will now be the one to fully guide you into whatever jobs he will want you to have. . . .
 The choice is no longer yours!
 In the meantime, God will make sure you have enough money and support coming in to keep you afloat until this next job comes through.”

 It is comforting to believe God has mapped out our future.
 It is exciting to think he’s bringing me victory.
 And I would love for God to make sure I have enough money while I passively wait for it to happen.